WA Workers Compensation Law Changes 2024: What You Need To Know

 Weekly Compensation Liability Notices

-The Act requires insurers and self-insurers to provide liability notices within 14 days, if they do not they “will be deemed to have accepted that the employer is liable to compensate the worker and payments of compensation must be made”.
+The Act requires insurers and self-insurers to provide liability notices within 14 days.
+If they do not they are required to send a deferred decision notice and start paying provisional payments if they haven’t made a liability decision after 28 days.
+If 120 days from their receiving the claim lapse they “will be deemed to have accepted that the employer is liable to compensate the worker and payments of compensation must be made”.

 Calculation of Worker’s Weekly Rate of Income

-If the worker has been employed for over a year, the weekly rate of income will be calculated over one year prior to the date of injury (incapacity) ending on the day before the injury occurred whereas previously it was done over the 13 weeks prior to the date of injury (incapacity).
+If an employee has been working for more than a year, their weekly income will be based on their earnings over the past year leading up to their injury.
+Previously, their weekly income was calculated based on their earnings over only the 13 weeks before their injury.
 If the worker has been employed in that position for less than one year, the weekly rate of income is now calculated from the start of their employment to the day before the injury occurred.

 Exclusion of Injury for Reasonable Administrative Action